 - Sustainability and Stakeholder Engagement

-These policies are supported by standards, which specify minimum acceptable requirements; guidelines, which provide a recommended approach; and procedures, which define how work should be done and who should do it.
+These policies are supported by standards, guidelines and procedures, which define minimum requirements, recommended approaches and how work should be done and who should do it.
 Our Code and policies are published on our website.

 Our Business Integrity Policy requires all those engaged in activities on our behalf to work honestly and in the best interests of the Company, to avoid corruption and bribery of any kind, and to ensure compliance with various relevant legal requirements.
 Supporting this policy are a number of standards including our Conflicts of Interest Standard, Gifts and Entertainment Standard, and our Anti-Corruption Standard, which addresses ethical conduct requirements and Partnering Against Corruption Initiative (PACI) principles not otherwise covered in our Code or other policies or standards.